 As with many things, there is a lot more to mounting trailer axle springs than first meets the eye.
-Here are 2 important, but easy, tips to make your trailer frame stronger.
+In this article we will cover 2 important, but easy, tips to make your trailer frame stronger.

 Once you have placed the axle properly, it is time to mount it.
 There are many suspension options available, yet leaf springs are still the most common, and arguably least expensive.
-They are the workhorse of trailer suspension, but they are often hung wrong.
+They are the workhorse of trailer suspension, yet they are often hung wrong.

 Is “Wrong” too strong?
 OK, “Improperly” or “Less Than Perfect” are better descriptions.
 But, if they work, how is it wrong?
 We will talk about 2 things that are super easy to implement while building a trailer to improve the interface with trailer axle springs.
 It makes the trailer frame stronger – and that is always a good thing.